A good mechanic needs two things to get the job done: knowledge and the right tools.

 Sockets and Ratchets

-A good alternative to a wrench that you may sometimes need as a mechanic is a socket and rachet.
-These can be especially useful for unfastening hard-to-reach bolts.
-Many mechanics also find the combination of a socket and rachet a faster alternative to a wrench.
+A good alternative to a wrench that you may sometimes need as a mechanic is a socket and rachet set.
+These can be especially useful to loosen hard-to-reach nuts and bolts.
+Many mechanics also find the combination of a socket and rachet a faster alternative to a wrench, making them an essential part of any socket set.
+With different sizes available, you can always find the right fit for the job at hand.

-In order to accommodate various requirements, mechanics broaden their set of tools with specialized sockets.
-Universal joint sockets offer flexibility for challenging angles, while wheel nut sockets ensure a precise grip for tire maintenance.
+In order to accommodate various requirements, mechanics broaden their set of tools with specialised sockets.
+Universal joint sockets offer flexibility for challenging angles, while wheel nut sockets ensure a precise grip for tyre maintenance.
 Completing this trio of essentials is the spark plug socket, meticulously designed for engine care.

 T-Handles